cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Q1.
 Count and drop duplicates

-Applied to a data frame, the method `.duplicated()` returns a Boolean series, indicating the rows which are duplicated.
+Applied to a data frame, the method `.duplicated()` returns a Boolean series, indicating the rows (not including the index) which are duplicated.
 The default reads the data top-down, returning `False` for the rows occurring for the first time, and `True` for those having occurred before.
 Applying `.sum()` to that series, we get the number of duplicated rows.

 ```
 In [5]: df.duplicated().sum()